Pole Top and Bucket Truck Rescue Procedures

 Bucket Truck Emergency Procedures

 Rescues from an aerial lift, or bucket truck, present a different set of challenges.
 Bucket truck emergency procedures can involve self-rescue by a conscious worker or an assisted rescue by a second worker on the ground.
-The primary method of assisted rescue is to use the truck’s lower controls to bring the bucket safely to the ground.
-All modern bucket trucks are required to have a full set of operational controls at the base for this exact purpose.
-If the primary hydraulic system fails, an auxiliary power system can often be engaged to lower the boom.
-For a conscious worker facing a situation like a fire or control failure, self-rescue may be possible using a personal escape system, such as a rope ladder or a self-retracting lifeline designed for controlled descent.
+The primary method of assisted rescue is to use the truck’s ground or base controls (or other emergency lowering means provided by the equipment) to bring the bucket safely to the ground.
+OSHA and equipment standards require operation controls for the platform and provisions for emergency lowering; many trucks include ground controls to lower the boom, but configurations vary by manufacturer.
+If the primary hydraulic system fails, an auxiliary power or manual lowering system can often be engaged to lower the boom.
+For a conscious worker facing a situation like a fire or control failure, self-rescue may be possible using an approved evacuation/descent device specifically rated for controlled descent (for example, a personnel descent device or approved escape system).
+Not all self-retracting lifelines are rated or intended for controlled descent.

 Essential Equipment for a Successful Rescue